opendata-ee/logreporter/README.md

 Once the logs have been checked, the script will then email a report of the found errors (if any) to a list of recipients as a plain text email.

-This package also contains a script specifically for watching the output of varnishlog for 503 errors.
+This package also contains a script specifically for watching the output of varnishlog for 503 errors .

 ## Installation